Some Nano boards have an exposed solder jumper that can be cut to enable powering the board directly with 3.3 V external power source.

 - Nano RP2040 Connect

-Bypassing the onboard voltage regulator allows you to power the board directly with 3.3 V, adding the advantage of greater power efficiency and reduced heat generation on the board
+Bypassing the onboard voltage regulator allows you to power the board directly with 3.3 V, adding the advantage of greater power efficiency and reduced heat generation on the board.

-Configure your board with 3.3 V power
+Configure your board for 3.3 V power

 -